 - Inland Revenue Department (student loan interest rebate)

-- Department of Immigration (if you are not a New Zealand citizen or permanent resident)
+- Immigration New Zealand (if you are not a New Zealand citizen or permanent resident)

 - Agencies who support particular students through scholarships and prizes, payment of fees or other awards (if you are a recipient of one of these awards)